jesseDijkman1/meesterproef-1819/article-2.md

 }
 ```

 What this regular expression does is search for whitespaces that are followed by a single character.
-I grouped the character because I need to return this character in uppercase.
+I grouped the character because I need to replace the whitespace and character with the same character uppercase.

 Now let's add the replace function.